-Our net loss decreased from \$22.9 million in 2021 to \$17.1 million in 2022 and increased to \$30.7 million in 2023.
-We were not in commercial production during 2021 or 2022, having reduced production levels in response to a persistently depressed uranium market.
-In 2023, we initiated production activities in response to a recovering uranium market and significantly increased development expenditures, which led to an increased loss for the year.
-Because we were not in production in 2021 and 2022, and only initiated production in 2023, net loss does not necessarily align with how the Company, or our Compensation Committee, views the link between the Company's performance and our executive pay.
-Therefore, we would not find the relationship of net income to executive compensation meaningful, nor directly target it for incentives or otherwise in our compensation program until commercial production levels have resumed.
+Our net loss increased from \$17.1 million in 2022 to \$30.7 million in 2023 and \$53.2 million in 2024.
+We were not in commercial production during 2022, having previously reduced production levels in response to depressed uranium prices.
+In 2023, we initiated production activities at Lost Creek in response to a recovering uranium market and significantly increased development expenditures, which led to increased losses.
+In 2024, ramp up activities continued at Lost Creek and development activities commenced at Shirley Basin.
+Because we were not in production in 2022, initiated production in 2023, and continued development activities in 2024, net loss does not necessarily align with how the Company, or our Compensation Committee, views the link between the Company's performance and executive pay.
+Therefore, we do not rely on the relationship of net income to executive compensation, nor directly target it as an incentive, in our compensation program.